 As new medical techniques developed during the 1960s, so did the surgeon's reliance on blood transfusions to help patients survive prolonged and complicated procedures.
 There were, however, few systems in place for its proper storage or delivery.
 Dr. Roeckel remembers how neighboring hospitals would call "at one in the morning and say, 'We've got your blood.'
 And in the middle of the night, I'd drive down and pick it up.
 It was absolutely ridiculous."
 The university needed a blood bank.
 With the backing of a local medical society, she became the founding director of the Central Kentucky Blood Bank in 1973.
 With Dr. Roeckel's vision and direction, the blood center grew in size and importance.
 The center was originally housed in a small space under a snack bar.
 Today it occupies its own building.

 In conjunction with her academic duties as a clinical professor of pathology, Dr. Roeckel served as a board member of the American Association of Blood Banks, and chaired its district committee on inspection and accreditation.

 A fellow of both the College of American Pathologists and the American Society of Clinical Pathologists, Dr. Roeckel received the American Association of Blood Banks' John Elliot Memorial Award in 2001.
-Four decades since she first arrived, she is still teaching at the university and boarding and training horses, the two interests that originally brought her to Kentucky-medicine and horses.
+She taught at the university, as well as boarded and trained horses: the two interests that originally brought her to Kentucky-medicine and horses.